-- 1. Prepare the Z2 instrument as described in the owner's manual [8].
-Pre-warm all racks and tubes to 37°C. - 2.
-Prepare PRP, PPP and PFP as described in step 4.2, then proceed to next step.

-3. Part A - Nanoparticle Ability to Induce Platelet Aggregation
+- 5.1 Prepare the Z2 instrument as described in the owner's manual [8].
+Pre-warm all racks and tubes to 37°C. - 5.2 Prepare PRP, PPP and PFP as described in step 4.2, then proceed to next step. - 5.3 Part A (Nanoparticle Ability to Induce Platelet Aggregation)

-In a microcentrifuge tube, combine: 1) 100 μL PRP with 25 μL test material; 2) 100 μL PRP with 25 μL of positive control (collagen); 3) 100 μL PRP with 25 μL of negative control (PBS); and 4) 100 μL PRP with 25 μL of vehicle control (If nanoparticle is formulated in PBS, this sample can be skipped).
+In a microcentrifuge tube, combine: 1) 100 μ L PRP with 25 μ L test material; 2) 100 μ L PRP with 25 μ L of positive control (collagen); 3) 100 μ L PRP with 25 μ L of negative control (PBS) and 4) 100 μ L PRP with 25 μ L of vehicle control (a buffer or media used to formulate nanoparticle; if nanoparticle is formulated in PBS, this sample can be skipped).
 Prepare three replicates for each sample.
-Part B - Nanoparticle Ability to Interfere with Collagen-Induced Platelet Aggregation
+Part B (Nanoparticle Ability to Interfere with Collagen-Induced Platelet Aggregation)

-In a separate set of tubes combine: 1) 100 μL of PRP with 50 μL of negative control (PBS); 2) 100 μL of PRP with 25 μL of positive control (collagen) and 25 μL of RPMI; 3) 100 μL of PRP with 25 μL of positive control (collagen) and 25 μL of test nanomaterial; 4) 100 μL PRP with 25 μL of vehicle control (If nanoparticle is formulated in PBS, this sample can be skipped) and 25 μL of RPMI.
+In a separate set of tubes combine: 1) 100 μ L of PRP with 50 μ L of negative control (PBS); 2) 100 μ L of PRP with 25 μ L of positive control (collagen) and 25 μ L of RPMI; 3) 100 μ L of PRP with 25 μ L of positive control (collagen) and 25 μ L of test nanomaterial; 4) 100 μ L PRP with 25 μ L of vehicle control (a buffer or media used to formulate nanoparticle; if nanoparticle is formulated in PBS, this sample can be skipped) and 25 μ L of RPMI.
 Prepare three replicates for each test combination.

-Note: The final concentration of nanoparticles in this case is slightly lower (1.2 times) than that tested in part A. If this difference is expected to affect the test results, adjust the concentration of the stock nanoparticles accordingly.
+Note: The final concentration of nanoparticles in this case is slightly (1.2 times) lower than that tested in part A. If there is a reason to expect that this difference will affect the test results, adjust the concentration of the stock nanoparticles accordingly.

-Part C - Assessment of Nanoparticle Interference with the Assay
+Part C (Assessment of Nanoparticle Interference with the Assay)

-Prepare one control tube, by combining $100~\mu L$ of PFP and $25~\mu L$ of nanoparticle solution.
-If nanoparticles aggregate to micron size particulates, they either create artificially high number of single platelets (if the aggregates resemble platelet size and pass the aperture), or will not pass through the aperture and prevent accurate counting of single platelets, resulting in false-negative or false-positive result, respectively.
+Prepare 1 control tube, by combining 100 μL of platelet free plasma (PFP) and 25 μL of nanoparticle solution.
+If nanoparticles aggregate to a micron size particulates, they either create artificially high number of single platelet count (if the aggregates resemble platelet size and pass the aperture) or will not pass through the aperture and prevent accurate counting of single platelets, resulting in false-negative or false-positive result, respectively.